SewejeJoshua/weather-with-api/README.md

 ### In the Browser

+1. Clone the repository: git clone https://github.com/SewejeJoshua/weather-with-api

-1. Open the file `index.js` in your browser or open developer console.
+2. Open the file `index.js` in your browser or open developer console.

-2. Copy and paste the code or run the script.
+3. Copy and paste the code or run the script.

-3. The current weather data will be fetched and logged in the console.
+4. The current weather data will be fetched and logged in the console.

 ### Using Node.js